Sunshine and Peaches

-If you'd like to experience charming rural living straight out of a picture book - come to Okayama.
+If you'd like to experience charming rural living straight out of a picture book, Okayama is for you.

-Nicknamed the land of sunshine, Okayama is a roughly circular chunk of land in the Chugoku region looking out towards the island of Shikoku.
-The Seto-Ohashi bridge arches over five islands in the Seto Inland Sea, linking Kojima in Okayama to Kagawa in Shikoku, and is an impressive showcase of modern engineering – you can enjoy a bit of bridge-spotting at Mount Washu or take a boat cruise from the port.
+Nicknamed the land of sunshine, Okayama in the Chugoku region looking out towards the island of Shikoku.
+The Seto-Ohashi bridge arches over five islands in the Seto Inland Sea, linking Kojima in Okayama to Kagawa in Shikoku.
+From this impressive showcase of modern engineering, you can enjoy spectacular views of Mount Washu or enjoy a boat cruise from the port.

-Heading further inland you’ll hit Kurashiki, a traditional Edo merchant town best viewed from the small wooden gondolas that cruise the koi-filled canals running through the old quarter.
-The Ohara Museum of Art in the center of town was Japan’s first ever museum of western art and houses an impressive collection of European 20th century pieces.
+Kurashiki is a traditional Edo merchant town best viewed from the small wooden gondolas that cruise the koi-filled canals running through the old quarter.
+Nowadays, the interiors of the buildings have been repurposed into commercial spaces like cafes.
+The Ohara Museum of Art in the center of town was Japan’s first-ever museum of western art.
+It features an impressive collection of European 20th century pieces.